Articles 2019

 • Kimberly Whaley

-Kimberly Whaley discusses the Ontario Court of Appeal which examined the difficulties that can arise when a parent dies while holding title to a major asset in joint tenancy with an adult child. .
-The case of Jansen v.
-Niels 2017 ONCA 312 looks at the issue of severance of joint tenancies, inter vivos gifts between parents and adult children, and undue influence.
+The recent Ontario Court of Appeal case of Jansen v.
+Niels looked again at the difficulties that can arise when a parent dies while holding title in joint tenancy with only one her children.
+The court looks at the issue of severance of joint tenancies, inter vivos gifts between parents and adult children, and undue influence.

 Droit des fiducies et des successions